wdv4758h/pypy-extradoc/talk/ep2012/tools/talk.rst

 * making tools is hard

-* I don't think any of the existing solutions is the ultimate
+* I don't think any of the existing solutions is as good as it can be

 * I'll even rant about my own tools